GPS++: Reviving the Art of Message Passing for Molecular Property Prediction: GPS++

 Our GPS++ model closely follows the GPS framework set out by \citet{rampasek2022GPS}.
 This work presents a flexible model structure for building hybrid MPNN/Transformer models for graph-structured input data.
 We build a specific implementation of GPS that focuses on maximising the benefit of the inductive biases of the graph structure and 3D positional information.
 We do this by building a large and expressive MPNN component and biasing our attention component with structural and positional information.
 We also allow global information to be propagated through two mechanisms, namely the global attention and by using a global feature in the MPNN.

-The main $\gps$ block (\S\ref{sec:gps_block}) combines the benefits of both message passing and attention layers by running them in parallel before combining them with a simple summation and MLP; this layer is repeated $16$ times.
+As displayed in Figure \ref{fig:abstract}, the main $\gps$ block (\S\ref{sec:gps_block}) combines the benefits of both message passing and attention layers by running them in parallel before combining them with a simple summation and MLP; this layer is repeated $16$ times.
 This main trunk of processing is preceded by an \encoder function responsible for encoding the input information into the latent space (\S\ref{sec:input_features}), and is followed by a simple \decoder function (\S\ref{sec:training}).

 Feature engineering is also used to improve the representation of the atoms/bonds, to provide rich positional and structural features that increase expressivity, and to bias the attention weights with a distance embedding.